 About a thirty-minute drive outside of Las Vegas is a little town called Boulder City.
 It was built to house the workers who were needed to build Hoover Dam during the Great Depression.
 To get the supplies down to the Dam site, they needed to blast out some tunnels for the railroad.

-Follow the signs to go thru Boulder City, not to save time or anything.
-It’s just a cute little town stuck in time and you may want to stop and shop!
+It’s an easy drive out from Las Vegas.
+Once you are out in Boulder City, follow the signs to go thru Historic Downtown Boulder City, not to save time or anything.
+It’s just a cute little town stuck in time that’s fun to drive through and you may want to stop and shop!

-Follow the signs down Main Street pointing you to Hoover Dam.
+Follow the signs down Main Street, actually called Nevada Way, but it just seems like it should be named Main Street!
+The signs will point you to Hoover Dam.
 As you exit Boulder City and get mesmerized by that big body of water in front of you called Lake Mead, watch for the signs on your left, pointing to the entrance to Lake Mead National Recreation Area.
 You will also see some large black rocks and of course, Lake Mead.

 That turnoff is also the entrance to what’s known as the Historic Railroad Tunnels as well as the Lake Mead Visitor Center.
 Take that turn off.
 The nice thing is that where you are going is before the actual entrance to Lake Mead.
 So no need for a National Park Pass and there is a dedicated parking lot with free parking!

 Those black rocks you see in the background are some of the toughest rocks on the face of the earth and in 1931, at the depths of the Great Depression, men were down there digging and blasting five railroad tunnels in order to get the supply trains down to what would become Hoover Dam.
 And that is where we are today.
 Walking the Historic Railroad Tunnels.